Gennady Gor, NJIT

 Undergraduate Researcher (Spring 2020 - Fall 2021)

-Vinny is an undergraduate at NJIT pursuing a Chemical Engineering degree with a minor in Computer Science.
+Vinny graduated from NJIT majoring in Chemical Engineering with a minor in Computer Science.
 He worked with Alina Emelianova on molecular simulation of deformable porous materials.
 He is a recipient of the 2021 URI research grant.
-During his study at NJIT he also worked as a Co-Op with the Advanced Performance Materials division of The Chemours Company, in Fayetteville, North Carolina.
+During his study at NJIT he also worked as a Co-Op with the Advanced Performance Materials division of The Chemours Company.
+He joined Chemours as a Process Engineer after graduation.

 Manisha Kannan